 Who Will Win The U.S. Presidential Election in 2020?

 Few Republicans have lined up to oppose Trump but there is a diverse group that might challenge him.
 Most current GOP members don't want to rock the boat but there are plenty of critics within the party.
-That includes disenchanted retiring Senators Jeff Flake and Bob Corker though neither has made it to our odds table yet.
-Already trounced by Trump once, Marco Rubio, John Kasich and Ted Cruz may also take another shot at the GOP nomination.
-Billionaires, Dallas Mavericks owner Mark Cuban and former New York Mayor Michael Bloomberg, could enter the fray as well.
+That includes disenchanted retiring Senators Jeff Flake and Bob Corker though neither made it to our odds table.

-Other notables include Hillary Clinton running mate Tim Kaine and New York Governor Andrew Cuomo though he is running for re-election.
-USA United Nations Ambassador Nikki Haley, who has shown some fire and brimstone, is also a consideration though she may be tainted by her allegiance to Trump.
-How do think a Michelle Obama or Joe Biden plus VP Barack Obama ticket would fair?
+Other notables include Hillary Clinton, New York Governor Andrew Cuomo though he is running for re-election.
+One for the future, how do think Michelle Obama or Joe Biden plus VP Barack Obama ticket would fair?
 Barack can't run for President but there is no law against him being a VP candidate.
 Though one has to wonder if he would put his family through four to eight more years of living in captivity.

 U.S. Election Betting Is A Long Wagering Season

 People can say what they want about the state of Canadian politics – we’ll take it over the mess in the United States any day and twice on Sundays.
-From Local, to State and Federal elections, with many mid-term votes mixed in along the way, the US electoral process never rests.
-Though they should not start until the Spring prior to any election year, when all candidates are supposed to announce they're in the race, the battles begin the day after every Presidential election.
-That is the same time online sportsbooks post their futures prices as well.
-The field is very deep 48 months out.
+From Local to State and Federal elections, with many mid-term votes mixed in along the way, the US electoral process never rests.
+With things not far away now, the U.S. political betting lines are heating up.

 If politics isn't your game, CSB recommended shops offer thousands of sports options daily.
-From pre-game and LIVE in-match action, to Championship futures, plus Racebook, Casino, and Poker betting, options are abundant at online sportsbooks.
-As we are writing this, playoff action is in full flight in the NHL and NBA, MLB action is into Week Four and the NFL Draft is nine days away.
-The 23rd MLS season is underway and the horse racing Triple Crown Series begins with the Kentucky Derby on May 5, 2018.
+From pre-game and LIVE in-match action to Championship futures, plus Racebook, Casino, and Poker betting, options are abundant at online sportsbooks.
+From Playoff action to the frantic nature of postseason in the NHL and NBA, MLB, as well as the major league Drafts.
 Click on any of the links below to register a free betting account today.